DETAILED ACTION

 Step 2A Prong 2: Claims 1, 4, 5 and 7: The judicial exception is not integrated into a practical application.

-In particular, the claims recite the following additional elements - "A model construction apparatus comprising: a processor; and a memory storing program instructions that cause the processor to:” and “A model construction method comprising the following executed by a computer:” and “A non-transitory computer-readable storage medium that stores therein a program for causing a computer to execute the model construction method,” which are mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to implement the judicial exception (see MPEP § 2106.05(f)) with the broadest reasonable interpretation, which does not integrate judicial exception into a practical application.
+In particular, the claims recite the following additional elements - "A model construction apparatus comprising: a processor; and a memory storing program instructions that cause the processor to:” and “An estimation apparatus comprising: a processor; and a memory storing program instructions that cause the processor to:” and “A model construction method comprising the following executed by a computer:” and “A non-transitory computer-readable storage medium that stores therein a program for causing a computer to execute the model construction method,” which are merely recitations of instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to implement the judicial exception, which does not integrate judicial exception into a practical application (see MPEP §2106.05(f)).

-Further, the following additional elements – “receive pieces of observed data from a communication network system that is a target for estimation of a location or a cause of an abnormality” and “store, into the memory, a causal model for estimating the location or the cause of the abnormality, the causal model including a first causal model constructed based on a rule-based method, a second causal model constructed based on a data- driven method, and a third causal model combining the first causal model and the second causal model,” are merely recitations of insignificant extra-solution activity as data gathering (i.e., data transmission and storage), which does not integrate a judicial exception into practical application (see MPEP § 2106.05(g)).
+Further, the following additional elements – “receive pieces of observed data from a communication network system that is a target for estimation of a location or a cause of an abnormality” and “store, into the memory, a causal model for estimating the location or the cause of the abnormality, the causal model including a first causal model constructed based on a rule-based method, a second causal model constructed based on a data-driven method, and a third causal model combining the first causal model and the second causal model by modifying a conditional probability used for the first causal model based on a conditional probability used for the second causal model,” are merely recitations of insignificant extra-solution activity as data gathering (i.e., data transmission and storage), which does not integrate a judicial exception into practical application (see MPEP § 2106.05(g)).

 Therefore, "Do the claims recite additional elements that integrate the judicial exception into a practical application?
 No, these additional elements do not integrate the abstract idea into a practical application and they do not impose any meaningful limits on practicing the abstract idea.
 The claims are directed to an abstract idea.